HOW TO HIDE A HICKEY – CLOTHING & ACCESSORIES

 #1.
 Green color corrector

 First, you need to cancel out the red (it’s basic art color theory, the opposite of red is green).
 Lightly dab it on with your ringer finger (because it’s the most gentle) until it’s hidden.
 Warning, don’t put too much on.
 Caked makeup draws attention.
-Besides, there’s another few steps to go.
+Besides, there are a few more steps to go.

 #2.
 Purple color corrector